-I can’t stress enough how important the food you eat, or don’t eat, affects your health and your cancer.
+I can’t stress enough how important the food you eat or don’t eat, affects your health and your cancer.
 Food can be medicine or poison.
 It is something you have complete control of, when cancer seems to otherwise be hijacking your life.

 Eat lots of fresh vegetables, especially fermented ones.
 Not too much meat, only good quality grass fed organic.
 Limit or better yet, eliminate sugar.
 Consume good oils like fish, coconut, olive oil and hearty bone broths.
 Try fasting.

 The book Anti-Cancer: A New Way of Life had lots of awesome info in it, and I would recommend this highly to everyone.
+I read this AFTER I more or less made it through the worst of it, but it was ra-affirming and would have been helpful earlier!

 I really can’t emphasize enough the importance of eating this way throughout the rest of your life as a way to stay optimally healthy.
 Not just when cancer or some other awful health thing shows up.
 This is a lifestyle.